YashRanjan2003/YashRanjan2003/README.md

 <!-- About Me -->
 ## About Me

-I'm a Computer Science undergraduate at **SRM Institute of Science and Technology** with a passion for building scalable web applications and exploring machine learning.
+I'm a Computer Science undergraduate with a passion for building scalable web applications and exploring machine learning.
 I have hands-on experience in full-stack development and have contributed to various open-source projects.

-- 🎓 Pursuing a B.Tech in Computer Science and Engineering (CGPA: 8.26/10)
 - 💻 Specializing in **Next.js, React, Node.js, Python, and FastAPI**
 - 🌐 Enthusiastic about **API Integration**, **Data Processing**, and **UI/UX Design**